 - If you don’t bring a good multi-tool, it is inevitable that at some point or another, you will need a good multi-tool.
 Sometimes pre-made first-aid kits come with them but they’re not the best quality.

 - I also like to bring plastic grocery bags to pick up trash on the trail as well as plastic zip-lock bags to keep the many things the kids pick up that they want to bring home (usually leaves and millions of acorns).

 - We don’t usually go the sunscreen route, opting for long-sleeve shirts and hats instead, but when we do, Badger makes the best.
 The same goes for bug spray.

 - Hand sanitizer spray is not only good for spraying hands after playing in the water, but also for cleaning out cuts and scrapes.

-- For longer hikes, we bring snacks including fruit leathers or Larabars and homemade trail mix (usually just a mix of crispy nuts, raisins, coconut, and chocolate chips).
+- For longer hikes, we bring snacks including fruit leathers, Larabars, beef sticks, and homemade trail mix (usually just a mix of crispy nuts (or sprouted), raisins, chipped coconut, and chocolate chips).
 These offer a lot of protein, fat, and carbs in a small package, so they’re a good smaller and lighter-weight alternative to sandwiches/chips/etc. If you do want to bring a bigger meal for a longer hike, I absolutely love the ideas in The Little Lunchbox Cookbook.

 - I never go on a nature hike without my DSLR.
 My cell phone is always an option, but my larger camera allows for a lot more creativity.
 Generally, I use my 50mm or wide-angle lenses.